Navigating Australian ISM Guidelines for Software Development

 In 2017, the Australian Cyber Security Centre (ACSC), a division of the Australian Signals Directorate (ASD), released the Information Security Manual (ISM).
 This comprehensive guide offers practical advice on safeguarding systems and data.

 The recent update, which provides specific guidance on secure software development, is of particular relevance to software developers.
-The ISM's Guidelines for Software Development are designed to assist developers in creating software that minimizes vulnerabilities and defends against potential cyber threats.
+The ISM's Guidelines for Software Development are designed to help developers create software that minimizes vulnerabilities and defends against potential cyber threats.

 The ISM controls that make up the guidelines focus on six key areas applicable to traditional and mobile application development: